hazelcast/hazelcast/site/docs/tutorials/cdc.md

 bin/jet-start
 ```

-4. When you see output like this, Hazelcast Jet is up:
+4. When you see output like this, Jet is up:

 ```text
 Members {size:1, ver:1} [